FreeProving/haskell-src-transformation/README.md

 This is a tool to translate different language features of Haskell into simpler expressions.

- - It translates pattern matching on left-hand sides into explicit pattern matching on right-hand sides using Wadler's Algorithm for compiling pattern matching.
+ - It translates pattern matching on left-hand sides into explicit pattern matching on right-hand sides using Wadler's algorithm for compiling pattern matching.

  - Guards are transformed into `case` expressions using their semantics as described in the Haskell report.